Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Sue: No, don’t do it!
 That would break the laws of time and common sense.
 And is it just me or is Nyssa still trying not to laugh?

-The TARDIS crew take Sue’s advice and they make a conscious decision to get on with their lives.
+The TARDIS crew decide to take Sue’s advice and get on with their lives.

 Sue: At least they mentioned it, I suppose.
 It would have been a bit weird if we’d joined them sipping cocktails on a beach after the last episode.